Is Katie Holmes Pregnant? Rumors Are Swirling After She Confirms She’s Dating Jamie Foxx

 According to the source, Katie Holmes and Jamie Foxx aren’t confirming news of Holmes’ supposed pregnancy but they also aren’t denying the news.
 Instead, they are reportedly remaining focused on one another and are said to be thrilled that they have finally gone public and no longer have to sneak around.

-Katie Holmes is already mom to one daughter, 11-year-old Suri Cruise, and Jamie Foxx has two children from previous relationships, including 23-year-old Corinne and eight-year-old Annalise.
+Katie Holmes is already mom to one daughter, 11-year-old Suri Cruise, and Jamie Foxx has two children from previous relationships, including 23-year-old Corinne and 8-year-old Annalise.

 Katie Holmes and Jamie Foxx were first linked romantically in 2013 after they were spotted hitting it off with one another on the dance floor at a charity event in The Hamptons.
-In the years that followed, Holmes and Foxx were caught together numerous times but continued to deny their romance when asked about it publicly.
+In the years that followed, Holmes and Foxx were caught together numerous times, but continued to deny their romance when asked about it publicly.

 While Katie Holmes took a step back from the spotlight after her messy split from Tom Cruise in 2012, she appears to be ready to get back to her fun-filled life after going public with Jamie Foxx.